canarybit/confidential-data-collaboration/README.md

 ## Confidential AI prototype
 ### Project homepage: https://dapsi.ngi.eu/hall-of-fame/cocem/

+### LICENCE
+The code is licenced under the Apache-2 licence.
+Third-party code used in the project maintains its original licence and all due rights of the copyright holders.

 This repository consists of all resources that are used to build a confidential AI prototype, developed within the NGI DAPSI project called CoCEM (COnfidential Computing Enclaves for the Masses).
 Three main folders below are source code used for implementation:
 1. ServiceProvider = server repository who owns SGX capable machine